krishnadevz/krishnadevz.github.io/index.md

 I'm krishna Learning Full Stack(MERN) developer.
 I am third year Computer science and engineering student.
+I do things in which i am interested and having fun in that is very good feeling.
 I am currently working on web-development and react related projects , and i also like to contribute to various opensource projects/organizations on [Github](https://github.com/krishnadevz), I focus on learning, web development, opensource projects, and software tools.
 I'm the active tech blogger on [Dev.to](https://dev.to/krishnakakade) where i write things about web-development and react.
 I also write on Quora sometimes [Quora](https://www.quora.com/profile/Krishna-Kakade-2).